ratify-project/ratify/README.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell help        Help about any command referrer    Discover referrers for a subject verify      Verify a subject
+  completion  generate the autocompletion script for the specified shell discover    Discover referrers for a subject help        Help about any command referrer    Discover referrers for a subject serve       Run ratify as a server verify      Verify a subject

 Flags: